Deep-Symmetry/afterglow/README.md

 displayed on a physical cue grid control surface like the Ableton Push or Novation Launchpad Pro, so you can control them from either place, and see the names that go with the colored buttons on the control surface.
-This image shows how cues respond to clicks, lightening while they run, and darkening any cues which cannot run at the same time.
-It also shows how you can scroll around a larger grid than fits on the screen at one time:
+This animated GIF shows how cues respond to clicks, lightening while they run, and darkening any cues which cannot run at the same time.
+It also shows how you can scroll around a larger grid than fits on the screen at one time (although it has reduced colors, frame rate, and quality when compared to the actual web interface):

 ![Show control](doc/assets/ShowGrid.gif)

-Here is the Ableton Push interface tied to that an earlier of the same cue grid.
+Here is the Ableton Push interface tied to an earlier version of the same cue grid.
 This physical control surface lets you trigger more than one cue at the same time, and also gives you niceties unavailable with a mouse, like pressure sensitivity so your effect intensity, speed, color, or other parameters can be varied as you alter the pressure which you are applying to the pads:

 ![Push interface](doc/assets/AbletonInterface.jpg)

 You can adjust running effects, scroll around the cue grid, and adjust or sync the show metronome from either interface.
-Other MIDI controllers can be mapped to provide similar functionality, and hopefully such mappings will make their way into Afterglow soon, and indeed, the Novation Launchpad Pro is supported now too.
-(The Afterglow mappings are done entirely on the User layer as well, so they coexist gracefully with Ableton Live, and you can switch back and forth by pressing the User button if you want to perform with both.)
+Other MIDI controllers can be mapped to provide similar functionality, and hopefully such mappings will make their way into Afterglow soon (indeed, the Novation Launchpad Pro is supported now too).
+The Afterglow mappings are done entirely on the User layer as well, so they coexist gracefully with Ableton Live, and you can switch back and forth by pressing the User button if you want to perform with both.

 But, getting back to our REPL-based example: We next start the sample show, which runs on DMX universe 1.
-You will want to have OLA configured to at least have an ArtNet universe with that ID so you can watch the DMX values using its web interface.
+You will want to have OLA configured to at least have an dummy universe with that ID so you can watch the DMX values using its web interface.
 It would be even better if you had an actual DMX interface hooked up, and changed the show to include some real lights you have connected.
 Either way, here is how